Application Collectors

 )

-In the response, AIDR returns the processed conversation and detector findings based on the output policy assigned to the collector and configured in your AIDR account.
+In the response, AIDR returns the processed conversation and detector findings based on the event policy rules configured in your AIDR console and assigned to the collector.

 Result: {